—A Research Piece for Scholars—

 Here it is: the first evidence of the Oscar Wilde cello coat story.
 Again, it is the 1921 publication of an 1880s diary:

-What adds to the authenticity of the story is the suggestion that she spoke to Wilde about it (“he can’t put a name to the ghost”).
-Moreover, the detail given about the coat’s material and seams, and how it looked in various light, implies that she actually saw it herself.
+What adds to the authenticity of the story is the suggestion that the Lady actually spoke to Wilde about it (“he can’t put a name to the ghost”).
+Moreover, the detail given about the coat’s material and seams, and how it looked in various light, implies that she actually saw the coat herself.
 Indeed, she records that Wilde wore the coat at a private viewing of the Grosvenor Gallery, which we know (p.
 158) that she also attended.
 [This description of the coat is clearly replicated in Ellmann’s retelling.]

 It is difficult to know whether Wilde actually had such a coat tailored.
 Given his penchant for fanciful tales, it is possible that his coat just happened to have the look of a cello, and the dream was just a story he spun for our diarist.
 This seems equally plausible as the cello coat was not remarked upon elsewhere at the time.
 I shall leave interpretation to artistic license.

 [Addendum: More research suggests that Wilde did in fact have such a coat specially made.
 See Cello Encore]

 Find the Lady

 The diary itself would normally be enough for the verification of historical data, but it would lend credence the story, and complete the puzzle, if we could overcome the Lady’s anonymity.

-As a starting point, we are fortunate that there has already been one attempt to do this by K. K. Collins in George Eliot: Interviews and Recollections, (Palgrave, 2010).
+We are fortunate that K. K. Collins in George Eliot: Interviews and Recollections, (Palgrave, 2010) has provided a starting point.
 That book indicated the name “Mary” by cross-referencing the diary with the same story told in the 1912 reminiscences of Scottish novelist and artist, Lucy B. Walford.
 However, although the name “Mary” is sound, that study could go no further in identification—and I explain the misreadings in its methodology in footnote .

 Cello Case Closed